-At the time of writing, the latest revision of the NVIDIA Container Toolkit is version 1.2.1.
-NVIDIA does not provide pre-built binaries for this software, so it is necessary to build from source.
+At the time of writing, the latest revision of the NVIDIA Container Toolkit is commit 60f165ad69.
+NVIDIA no longer provides pre-built binaries for this software, so it is necessary to build from source.

 To do so, an installation of the Go programming language is needed.
 System packages are available for major Linux distributions, or you can follow the official documentation for manual installation.